awsdocs/amazon-eks-user-guide/doc_source/managing-add-ons.md

    aws eks describe-addon --cluster-name my-cluster --addon-name name-of-addon
    ```

-   The example output once the add\-on is deleted is as follows\.
+   After the add\-on is deleted, the example output is as follows\.

    ```
    An error occurred (ResourceNotFoundException) when calling the DescribeAddon operation: No addon: name-of-addon found in cluster: my-cluster